 The Graduate Secretary is Mrs Claire Hogg (graduate.admin@aha.cam.ac.uk).
-Claire is responsible for the graduate administration of the Faculty and works with the Faculty Graduate Assistant and other administrative staff in order to realise this.
+Claire is responsible for the graduate administration of the Faculty and the Degree Committee.
+She works with the Faculty Graduate Assistant and other administrative staff in order to realise this.